The origin story and people behind…

 Dan Guide, Smeal Chaired Professor of Operations & Supply Chain Management

-Christoph Hinkleman, Clinical Associate Professor of Finance
+Christoph Hinkleman, Former Clinical Associate Professor of Finance

 Ed Jenkins, Professor of Practice in Accounting